HariniAru/Bharatanatyam-Mudras-Hand-Gesture-Recognizer/README.md

 Report notes:
-in report, talk about why you shifted from a rule-based classifier to a RandomForestClassifier
+in report, talk about why you shifted from a rule-based classifier to a RandomForestClassifier (it was hard to code out rules )